data-integration-toolkit/ditk/graph/embedding/projE/README.md

 | Head prediction | YAGO | 1428.3 | 1406.7 | 18.5 | 27.4 |
 | Tail prediction | YAGO | 201.4 | 198.1 | 33.4 | 38.1 |

+The filtered mean rank and filtered HITS@k ignore all other true entities/relationships in the result and only look at the target entity/relationship.

 ## Demo
 - Link to the Jupyter Notebook
 - Link to the video on Youtube